dividedmind/statistics-done-wrong/what-next.rst

 Again, methods from physics education research provide the answer.
 If lectures do not force students to confront their misconceptions and correct them, we will have to use a method that does.
-A leading example is called Peer Instruction.
+A leading example is called :index:`Peer Instruction`.
 Students are assigned readings or videos before class, and class time is spent reviewing the basic concepts and then answering conceptual questions.
 Forced to choose an answer and discuss why they believe it is true *before* the instructor reveals the correct answer, students immediately see